Apple Replaces iPad Air 2 with New 9.7-inch iPad

 You also shouldn’t expect to see any of the 9.7-inch iPad Pro’s niceties in the new iPad.
 It doesn’t feature the wide-color True Tone display, True Tone camera flash, Live Photos support, 4K video capture, or support for the Apple Pencil and Smart Connector accessories like the Smart Keyboard.
 However, the new iPad is nearly half the price of the equivalent 32 GB iPad Pro, which costs $599.
 We hope to see some announcements surrounding the iPad Pro line soon.

 At $329, Apple has priced the new iPad aggressively; it’s even more attractive for the education market at $299.
 It’s also the new low-end iPad, now that Apple has dropped the $269 iPad mini 2.
-The iPad mini 4 remains available, but now in a single 128 GB storage tier for $399.
+The iPad mini 4 remains available, but in only a single 128 GB storage tier for $399.

-Although we’re somewhat bothered by Apple’s reversion to calling this new iPad model just “iPad,” since everyone will have to figure out how to differentiate it from all the other 9.7-inch iPads with the same name (the original one, plus the third- and fourth-generation models), the iPad product line does look more sensible with the iPad mini, the iPad, and the iPad Pro as the three levels.

 Nevertheless, we can’t see many people upgrading from an iPad Air 2 or even an iPad Air to this new iPad.
 The improvements just aren’t sufficiently compelling, as nice as the new model is as an entry-level iPad.